Backgammonian/Filters-WPF/README.md

 User can choose one of prepared filters or create new image filter.
 ## Features
 * Ability to create any image filter from scratch
-* Demonstration of colors histograms before and after applying filter on image
+* Demonstration of colors histograms of input and output images
-* Ability to save resulting image
+* Ability to save output image
 ## Demonstration:
 ![demo](demo.gif)
 ## Libraries